Superalgos/Superalgos/docs/pages/suite/suite-session-parameters.md

 45-min
 ```

-Available options at larger time periods are:
+Available options at larger time frames are:

 ```
 01-hs